 The 100% owned Granite gold-silver claim, covering 500 hectares in the Johansson Lake area, Omineca Mining Division of British Columbia, is located 360 km northwest of Prince George.
-There was no active exploration on the Granite property during the period.
+There were no expenditures on the Granite property during the period.